Mureed-Hussain1121/LC_project/replit.md

 ## Current Status
 - ✅ Development server running on port 5000
-- ✅ Frontend displaying leaderboard interface
+- ✅ Frontend displaying leaderboard interface with all student data
 - ✅ Backend API endpoints responding correctly
-- ✅ Database connection configured
+- ✅ Database connection configured and populated with 505 students
 - ✅ Deployment settings configured for production
-- ⚠️ Empty leaderboard (no data scraped yet - this is expected)
+- ✅ All 505 students successfully imported from XLSX file
+- ✅ Permanent database storage implemented (data persists)

 The application is fully functional and ready for use in the Replit environment.